shenoyabhijith/VoipAnalysis/DEPLOYMENT_GUIDE.md

 2. **Configure Pages**:
    - Scroll down to "Pages" in the left sidebar
-   - Under "Source", select "Deploy from a branch"
+   - Under "Source", select "GitHub Actions"
-   - Choose "main" branch
-   - Select "/ (root)" folder
-   - Click "Save"
+   - This will use the automatic deployment workflow

 3. **Wait for Deployment**:
-   - GitHub will automatically deploy your site
+   - GitHub Actions will automatically deploy your site
    - You'll see a green checkmark when deployment is complete
    - Your site will be available at: `https://YOUR_USERNAME.github.io/VoipAnalysis`